openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Insight-Pump.md

 Insight pumps with newer firmware will vibrate briefly every time a bolus is delivered (for example, when AndroidAPS issues an SMB or TBR emulation delivers a delayed bolus).
 Vibration cannot be disabled.
 Older pumps do not vibrate in these circumstances.

+## Battery replacement

+The Insight pump has a small internal battery to power time etc. while you are changing the "real" battery.
+If changing battery takes to long this internal battery runs out of energy, the clock is reset and you are asked to enter time and date after inserting a new battery.
+In this case all entries prior to the battery change are skiped in calculation in AAPS as the correct time cannot be identified properly.

+## Timezone traveling with Insight pump

+For information on traveling accross time zones see section [Timezone traveling with pumps](../Usage/Timezone-traveling.md#insight).